Greyland-TM/Roseware-API/README.md

   1: Run the command `pipenv shell && python manage.py runserver`
   2: In your browser go to `http://localhost:8000/admin/`
-  3: Login with your super user credentials from the last step.
+  3: Login with your user credentials from the last step.

 - Next you just need to set up the front end.